gaoming96/TorchFlow/playground/Readme.md

 Whole project with training images and trained model (~300MB): https://anonfile.com/p7w3m0d5be/face-swap.zip.

-Some tips:

-Reusing existing models will train much faster than starting from nothing.
-If there is not enough training data, start with someone who looks similar, then switch the data.

 My try:

 The faces data is acutally of no use.
 We use `.h5` files and suppose they are in directory: faceswap\models\.